 If you really want to sell lots of items like clothes or books, think about having a multiple day yard sale and only putting half your items out the second day.
 That way, you can also list on your advertisements that there are new items on the second day!

-- Include photos of your big sellers—put your big items up, we had a woman come right when we opened on the first day and bought 75% of my big baby gear (all had been listed on CL).
+- Include photos of your big sellers—put your big items up – we had a woman come right when we opened on the first day and buy 75% of my big baby gear (all had been listed on CL).

-- Post early in the morning—on your yard sale dates, expert yard salers will be checking the CL listings at 5am with their cup of coffee, get up and get your ads to the top of the listings
+- Post early in the morning—on your yard sale dates, expert yard salers will be checking the CL listings at 5am with their cup of coffee, so get up and get your ads to the top of the listings.

-- On the last day, push it!—list what goodies you have left, tell people you are slashing prices, make it sound like they should still make the trek out
+- On the last day, push it!—list what goodies you have left, tell people you are slashing prices, and make it sound like they should still make the trek out.

 Watch the Weather